-MindProber is committed to international compliance with data protection laws, regulations, and rules.
+MindProber is committed to international compliance with data protection laws, regulation, and rules.

 2. Application of National Laws, Codes of Conduct and Guidelines